gabepalhares/garden/docs/bio.md

 ## About

 I'm a full stack developer and a lifelong computer science student, committed to developing products that add value to the customer and user.
-I work on providing solutions in both `frontend` and `backend` development, using technologies such as `JavaScript`, `TypeScript`, `React.js`, `Node.js` and `Go`.
+I work on providing solutions in both `frontend` and `backend` development, using technologies such as `JavaScript`, `TypeScript`, `React`, `Node.js` and `Go`.

 When I'm not coding, you'll find me enjoying `football`, `mountain biking` and living an `outdoor lifestyle`.
 I am set to graduate in june 2025 with a degree in `Systems Analysis and Development` from Catholic University of Minas Gerais (PUC Minas).
-Currently residing in the countryside of `Minas Gerais, Brazil`.
+I'm currently residing in the countryside of `Minas Gerais, Brazil`.
 Feel free to ask for any additional information.

 ### Interests
 - Computer Science